Byzero512/winpwn/README.md

    + not support python3 and just can install from source code
 3. for winpwn-nodeps: written by myself.
    + just use ctypes to invoke Windows API.
-   + It supports python2.7 and python3
+   + support python2.7 and python3
    + <b>can use pip to install winpwn-nodeps</b>